Chasing Millions: Production

-The film is directed by Stephen Burke and produced by Mammoth Films, and co-written by Burke with Katherine Thomson.
-It is produced by Jane Dolan and co-produced by Michael Wrenn for Invisible Republic.
-Support comes from Screen Ireland and Screen Australia.
+The film is directed by Stephen Burke and produced by Mammoth Films and Michael Wrenn of Invisible Republic.
+It was co-written by Burke with Katherine Thomson.
+Finance support came from Screen Ireland and Screen Australia.

 The cast is led by Madeleine Madden and Christopher Eccleston.
 The cast also includes Adam Best, Amy Molloy, Ciarán Dowd, Kerri Quinn, Tom Vaughan-Lawlor, Benjamin Reilly, Ger Ryan and Charlie Bonner.

 Principal photography took place in Dublin and Dundalk in June 2025.

 Original music for the series comes from musician Jim Moginie of the band Midnight Oil.

+Release

+The film is scheduled to be released in Ireland on 9 October 2026.